Bedes055

 Please see below some resources to help students and parent/carers with next step decisions.

-An Innervate Careers Service Adviser is in school every Friday to offer impartial one to one guidance to students.
-They are happy to advise on any aspect of careers whether it is advice on options, university, apprenticeship applications or "what can I do with a specific subject?"
+An Innervate Careers Service Adviser is in school every week to offer impartial one to one guidance to students.
+They are happy to advise on any aspect of careers whether it is advice on options, university, apprenticeship or job applications or "what can I do with a specific subject?"

+These appointments are only open to students.
 Students can book an appointment via the 'St Bede's School Careers Appointments' system.
-These appointments are open to the whole school, but the main focus being on Year 10 and above.
+These appointments are open to all students, but the main focus being on Year 11 and above.

 These appointments are popular, so book today!